NNEK16003U Bioactive Food Components and Health

 - Exam registration requirements

-In order to participate in the written exam it is mandatory to participate in the group work and to provide written and oral presentations of the work.
+In order to participate in the exam it is mandatory to participate in the group work and to provide written and oral presentations of the work.

 - All aids allowed